 Anyway, if you’re a regular reader of this blog, you should already know where I got the music for this video.
 Yep, it’s Epidemic Sound (as usual).
 They’ve got music for pretty much any type of video!
 Including boring Southwest Airlines trip reports.

 Full transcript of the video: complete with loads and loads of pics (and bonus content too!)

-As a reminder, this Southwest Airlines review picks up immediately where my other one (the San Diego to Phoenix segment) left off.
-Let’s pick things up here in terminal 4 at PHX immediately after deplaning from that flight:
+As a reminder, this Southwest Airlines review picks up immediately where my other one (the SAN to PHX segment) left off.
+I’ve got a short layover in Phoenix today, so let’s pick things up here in terminal 4 at PHX immediately after deplaning from that flight:

 Those of you who have been following me for the past few years know that me and good ideas mix together like oil and water.
 This is typical, to say the least.